-When you want to pay off a loan, predicting exactly how much you need to pay can be challenging.
+When you want to pay off a loan all at once, it's challenging to predict exactly how much you need to pay.

 Interest charges get added to your loan balance every day (or every month), so the amount you owe changes constantly.
-If you just try to write a check using the loan balance shown on your last statement, there’s a decent chance that you’ll fail to pay everything you owe.
-The result will be frustrating: You’ll need to make phone calls, send additional payments, and wait longer than you expected for your debt to be eliminated.
+If you just try to write a check using the loan balance shown on your last statement, there’s a chance you’ll fail to pay everything you owe.
+The result will be frustrating; you’ll need to make phone calls, send additional payments, and wait longer than you expected to eliminate your debt.

 Payoff letters generally supply the following information: